Vegetarian Moroccan chili loaded with beans and topped with poached eggs.

 - 2 cups diced sweet red pepper

-- 2 Tbsp minced Fresno red chile or other mildly spicy pepper
+- 2 tablespoon minced Fresno red chile or other mildly spicy pepper

 - ¼ cup tomato paste